There are a number of reasons why folks are flocking to software engineering as a career track.

 Now that we know what engineers are making, on average, at each level of their career, let’s look a little more granularly at salary by city.
 Many of these are established or flourishing tech hubs, but a post-COVID environment has allowed for greater flexibility in where folks are laying down roots, as most software engineering tasks can be performed on a personal computer from the comforts of home.

-Indeed lists the top 10 cities in 2021 to be a software engineer (and their average salaries), but we’ve included a few bonus cities for those currently abroad or exploring that option:
+Indeed lists the top 10 cities in 2021 to be a software engineer (and their average base salaries), but we’ve included a few bonus cities for those currently abroad or exploring that option:

 Average salary: $102,352